bigfishgames-opensource/GameBenchAPI-PyClient/README.md

 For full documentation, go to the [ReadtheDocs](https://gamebenchapi-pyclient.readthedocs.io/) page.

-##Overview
+## Overview
-The GameBench API Client library enables automatic delivery of performance data from the GameBench API back to the client.
-It is built in Python 3.7 and uses the Requests python library to construct HTTP traffic.
+The GameBench API Client library supplies a high-level object-oriented interface to the GameBench API.
+It is built in Python 3.7 and uses the Requests library and Pandas data frames to easily integrate into data analysis software.

-The client simply passes in a dictionary to the library that includes the information they want from the GameBenchAPI.
-The library will do the rest and return the requested data as a Pandas DataFrame for the client to use.
+The library has two main architectural components; the models and API packages.
+The API package is responsible for URL requests and dealing with the responses.
+The models are the objects representing the data returned.
+A mediator provides the glue between the api and the models.

+As a user of the library, you should only ever need to interact with the models creator class and the model objects it can return.

+Right now, the models are very thin.
+They only contain a property that has the data frame assigned.
+Over time we would like to add common functionality, like aggregates, to these classes.

-##The Basics
+## The Basics
-All requests to the GameBench API Client will go through the `ModelCreator` class.
-This class is instantiated and given a
+To make a request, import the ModelCreator class.
+Instantiating the ModelCreator requires two arguments.
+The first is a CamelCase style 'model' named after the metric that you are looking for; the model is dynamically imported based on this name.
+The second argument is a dictionary that must include specific key/value pairs for querying the GameBench API.

 ```python
 from gamebench_api_client.models.creator.model_creator import ModelCreator